InteractiveAdvertisingBureau/Global-Privacy-Platform/Sections/US-States/UT/GPP Extension: IAB Privacy’s Utah Privacy Technical Specification.md

 <h2 id="utah-privacy-section">Utah Privacy Section</h2>
 <p>The Utah Privacy Section consists of the components described below.
-Users should employ the Utah Privacy Section only if they have determined the UCPA applies to their processing of a consumer&#39;s personal data.</p>
+Users of the spec should employ the Utah Privacy Section only if they have determined the UCPA applies to their processing of a consumer&#39;s personal data.</p>
 <h3 id="summary">Summary</h3>
 <table>
 <thead>